maui-software/maui-software/CONTRIBUTING.md

 Hello!
 If you are reading this, you probably desire to contribute to maui-software.
 Thank you so much!

-Here you can find some steps to conributing with maui.
+Here you can find some steps to contributing with maui.

 ## Development installation